 You must reside in the United States or a Commonwealth Realm (Australia, Belize, Canada, Jamaica, New Zealand, Papua New Guinea, the United Kingdom, or the various island nations that accept Elizabeth II as monarch and head-of-state).

-If we accept your query, we’ll follow up with a plain-English license agreement, a request for a W-9 form, and next steps.
+If we accept your query, we’ll follow up with a plain-English license agreement and next steps.
 All of that correspondence occurs within our ticketing system.